 • Down-imaging fish finders continue to produce reasonable images, even while traveling at high speed.
 By contrast, side-imaging fish finders work better at slower speeds.

 • Most down-imaging fish finders only rely on one transducer.
-This provides less information for the computer to work with and therefore produces a lower-resolution image.
+This provides less information for the computer to work on and therefore produces a lower-resolution image.

 • They fail to provide you with as much horizontal information as side-imaging fish finders do.
-For example, you may be able to determine that a big fish is somewhere underneath your boat about 15 feet deep; but you won’t be able to tell what side of the lake he is on – he may be 50 yards to your left, 50 yards to your right or anywhere in between.
+For example, you may be able to determine that a big fish is somewhere underneath your boat about 15 feet deep but you can’t tell what side of the lake he is on – he may be 50 yards to your left, 50 yards to your right or anywhere in between.